govenius/pdata/docs/dataformat.rst

 (ended) at <timestamp>`, where timestamps has the format :code:`%Y-%m-%d %H:%M:%S.%f`. *New in ondisk format version 1.0.0.*

+The footer provides the total number of data rows, encoded as :code:`# Number of data rows: <total number of data rows>`.
+This is available only after the measurement has ended. *New in ondisk format version 1.1.0.*

 The footer contains a list of snapshot diff rows, encoded as :code:`# Snapshot diffs preceding rows (0-based index): <row no>, <another row no>, ...`, where row numbers are defined in the same way as in the